-26 SEC.
-3. Section 26840.12 is added to the Government Code, 27 to read:
+SEC.
+3. Section 103628.7 is added to the Health and Safety Code, to read:

-28 26840.12. (a) The Sacramento County Board of Supervisors, 29 upon making findings and declarations for the need for 30 governmental oversight and coordination of the multiple agencies 31 dealing with domestic violence, may authorize an increase in the 32 fees for marriage licenses and confidential marriage licences, up

-33 to a maximum increase of four dollars (\$4).
+103628.7. (a) The Sacramento County Board of Supervisors, upon making findings and declarations for the need for governmental oversight and coordination of the multiple agencies dealing with domestic violence, may authorize an increase in the fees for certified copies of marriage certificates, birth certificates, fetal death records, and death records, up to a maximum increase of two four dollars (\$2). (\$4).